 The existing R-40 zone will remain R-40.
 The existing R-60 and R-90 will remain.
 The existing RT-8, and RT-12.5 will remain.
-The R-H, R-20, and R-30 zones will remain.
+The R-H, R-10, R-20, and R-30 zones will remain.

-The existing C-1 zone will translate to the proposed zones CRN (Commercial Residential Neighborhood), and CRT (Commercial Residential Town) based on the standardized translation.
+The existing C-1 zone will translate to CRT (Commercial Residential Town) based on the standardized translation.
 Each parcel's proximity to residential neighborhoods was considered in the translation decision, with the overall goal to retain currently allowed heights and densities and maintain context sensitivity.

 The existing O-M zone has typically consisted predominantly of office uses and will change to the proposed EOF (Employment Office).